The Queer Black History Of Rioting

 Advertisement

-To unpack that fragmented and compartmentalized history, we first need a little background.
+To unpack that fragmented and compartmentalised history, we first need a little background.

 This was followed by the Compton’s Cafeteria Riot in August 1966, and the Black Cat Riot in 1967, during which officers beat customers and arrested 14 people.
 Each one was fuelled by angry sex workers, trans and gender non-confirming people, and drag queens who faced violence and discrimination. “[LGBTQ+] people were thrown out of hotels, they were stabbed, they had their breasts cut, they were mutilated because of their genitalia,” Felicia Flames, a “self-described transsexual woman,” told The Advocate in 2018.
 “We were tired of being arrested for nothing.”